informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 ## Context

-One major problem with planning for the evolution of Hermes, is that presently there is insufficient clarity regarding its requirements.
+One major problem with planning for the evolution of Hermes is that presently there is insufficient clarity regarding its requirements.
 It is not known who are the typical Hermes users (is it human operators or automated pipelines?), and what are their primary use-cases.